AvayaExperiencePlatform/chat-sdk-js/README.md

 ## Usage

 Before using the Chat SDK please ensure that the chat integration provisioning requirements are fulfilled.
-To use the Chat SDK you must provide the `integrationId` and a valid JWT Token during the [initialization](https://developers.avayacloud.com/avaya-experience-platform/docs/digital-channel-javascript-sdk-overview#initialization).
-Refer to [this page](https://developers.avayacloud.com/avaya-experience-platform/docs/digital-channel-chat-sdk-provisioning) on how to provision the chat integration, get the `integrationId` and generate a valid JWT Token.
+To use the Chat SDK you must provide the `integrationId`, a valid JWT Token and Application Key `appkey` during the [initialization](https://developers.avayacloud.com/avaya-experience-platform/docs/digital-channel-javascript-sdk-overview#initialization).
+Refer to [this page](https://developers.avayacloud.com/avaya-experience-platform/docs/digital-channel-chat-sdk-provisioning) on how to provision the chat integration, get the integrationId and appkey, and generate a valid JWT Token.

 The Chat SDK can imported in a webpage using the HTML `<script>` tag.